unRob/milpa/.milpa/docs/milpa/quick-guide.md

 weight: 1
 ---

-We'll assume you have a repo with your team's code at `~/src/my-teams-app`, but you can also test `!milpa!` out by creating any folder, wherever you like.
+We'll assume you have a repo with your team's code at `~/src/my-teams-app`, but you can also test `milpa` out by creating any folder, wherever you like.

-Once that's set up, you'd get started with `!milpa!` by:
+Once that's set up, you'd get started with `milpa` by:

 0. Installing it,
 1. installing milpa's autocompletion script to your shell, possibly restarting your session,